Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: Abelian surfaces

-Birkenhake and Wilhelm \cite{biwi} generalize this theorem and provide a geometric characterization of the cycles in the N\'eron-Severi group of all Abelian surfaces with real mutiplication.
+Birkenhake and Wilhelm \cite{biwi} generalize this theorem and provide a geometric characterization of the cycles in the N\'eron-Severi group of all Abelian surfaces.
 In order to describe their theorem we need some definitions.

 The {\em Humbert invariant $\Delta(\LL)$ } of a line bundle $\LL$ is defined to be